 If you want your hardcover signed or inscribed, buy direct from Three Points Publishing, where you can also find the eBook.
 That’s here:

 You can also find the books on the shelves of (or for order at) your local bookstore:

 Or you can order through Amazon, here:

 More writing and meeting readers, always.
 The third and final book in the God Awful series happily consumed me the past few years, so now I’m out and about talking it up.
 I really do feel that God Awful Rebel perfectly highlights Cupid’s surprising transformation and was such a satisfying ending to his saga.
-My next projects are picture books.
+My next projects are a middle-grade novel and picture books.

 I hope you’ve had some of your questions answered here.
 Thanks for visiting.